How To Heal From Abuse (Sexual, Physical And Emotional)

-Remember the following:- When I blame it usually means that I am holding on to anger.
-Denial is a way of avoiding what I know is true consciously or unconsciously.
+Remember the following:- When you blame it usually means that you are holding on to anger.
+Denial is a way of avoiding what you know is true consciously or unconsciously.
 People who have been abused sexually feel guilt and shame and then when the feelings overwhelm them they go into a state of emotional numbness and denial and block the memories.
 Forgiving yourself about the past is the only way to release yourself from the recurring guilt and emotional numbness.
-Forgiving yourself may help the survivor to remember the abuse and to begin healing.
+Forgiving yourself may help you the survivor to remember the abuse and to begin healing.

 Trust yourself that you can make good choices.
 Don’t trust too soon or confide in people too early.
 Let people show that they are trustworthy and let them earn your trust.
 It is better to be distrustful and safe, than too trusting and a victim.
 I do encourage you to talk to friends that you know and trust and ask if they think you are too trusting or that you don’t trust enough.

 Victims of emotional abuse, physical abuse and or sexual abuse become enslaved in a cyclical pattern of abuse.
 The victim may be coming from a history of trans-generational trauma.
 If this is you, then I recommend that you seek help in the form of Biblical Counselling and take a permanent break from the abusive relationship(s) if possible.
 The victim of abuse may be suffering from Post Traumatic Stress Disorder (P.T.S.D) .